stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Security - Securing APIs with API Keys/README.md

 If you would rather watch a video that covers this topic, point your browser [here](https://youtu.be/3nUFCOgGlS8).

-# Earn Extra-points

-Now that you have secured an API Proxy with API Key, you have access to details about the calling App, Developer, and associated API Product in the API flow.
-See if you can locate these details for a protected API call.

-A few examples of where this might be useful.

-* Route to a sandbox backend when a Product has the custom attribute of sandbox=true.

-* Implement different quota policies for Apps that have been approved but not yet verified.

-* Analyze traffic by calling App, Developer, or Product

 # Quiz

 1. What would happen if a Quota Policy were placed before the Verify API Key policy?